Exponential Lower Bounds on the Generalized Erd\H{o}s-Ginzburg-Ziv Constant: Lower Bounds on

 If we want $\EE[Z] < 1$, we must have

 and thus

-So, we have $A = 1 + \frac{1}{ek} - O\left(\frac{1}{n}\right)$, as desired. \end{proof} For $q$ in the range determined above, the permissible values of $A$ approach one as $k$ grows.
-Therefore, this gives us little if we seek a bound on $\mathsf s_{kn}(C_n^r)$ for completely general $k$ and $n$.
-However, if we are interested in specific values of $k$ (for example, $\mathsf{s}_{3n}$), one can still attempt to optimize $q$ in order to achieve an exponential lower bound - it just becomes less effective for large $k$.
+So, we have $A = 1 + \frac{1}{ek + 1} + o(1)$, as desired. \end{proof} When $q$ is determined as above, the permissible values of $A$ approach one as $k$ and $n$ grow.
+Therefore, the result gives us little if we seek a bound on $\mathsf s_{kn}(C_n^r)$ for completely general $k$ and $n$.
+However, if we fix a specific value of $k$ (for example, if we are interested in $\mathsf{s}_{3n}$), we can still attempt to optimize $q$ in order to achieve an exponential lower bound - it just will not be as effective for large $k$.